 Furthermore, the unique geographical conditioning of the island shields the western coast of Cozumel from powerful ocean currents coming from the east.
 That is why the western coast of Cozumel has still maintained its sargassum-free status and its natural beauty.

-Why Cozumel is the Best Place to Visit to avoid Seaweed problem in 2022?
+Why Cozumel is the Best Place to Visit to avoid the Seaweed problem in 2023?

 It’s no secret that seaweed has been a major problem in major Mexican tourist destinations such as Cancun, Tulum, and Playa del Carmen in recent years.
-In particular, 2018 was the worst year for sargassum seaweed.
+In particular, 2022 was the worst sargassum season in Mexico in its history.

-While there is little doubt that the Mexican navy, government, and hotels are working hard to keep beaches clean, the constant arrival of massive sargassum piles is preventing them from meeting their purpose.
-In fact, in April 2022, some of Playa del Carmen’s major beaches were closed due to massive heaps of sargassum on the beaches.
+In fact, in 2022, some of Playa del Carmen’s major beaches were closed due to massive heaps of sargassum on the beaches.

 Cozumel, like Cancun and Playa del Carmen, offers super affordable all-inclusive packages, pristine beaches, magical Cenotes, and enchanting Mayan jungles, all of which attract millions of American tourists to Mexico each year.